silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/configure-the-sync-safeguard-threshold-of-your-business-hub.md

 ---
-description: This article describes how to configure the sync safeguard threshold of your business hub to prevent unintended user removals.
+description: "This article describes how to configure the sync safeguard threshold of your business hub to prevent unintended user removals."
 intercom_id: 12773569
 ---